tarsana/functional/README.md

 We can use classes to define Types and Containers as long as they are **immutable** and have **pure methods**.
 Defining a container as a class gives us a fluent API and elegant code.

 The main class defined in this library is `Stream`.
-It's a data container with lazy evaluation and type errors detection.
+It's an immutable data container with lazy evaluation and type errors detection.
 It will allow you to write code like the following:

 ```php
 <?php